The Melancholy Death of Oyster Boy & Other Stories: Origin of title poem

 According to American comics artist and publisher Stephen R. Bissette, the title poem "The Melancholy Death of Oyster Boy" was originally conceived as a project for Bissette's comics anthology Taboo and was actually written by horror novelist Michael McDowell, who had previously worked with Burton on the screenplays for Beetlejuice and The Nightmare Before Christmas.
 McDowell is thanked in the acknowledgements at the end of the book, but is not credited for writing the poem.

 Reception

-The Melancholy Death of Oyster Boy & Other Stories has been generally well received by both critics and reader.
+The Melancholy Death of Oyster Boy & Other Stories has been generally well received by both critics and readers.
 It received 5 out of 5 stars at Amazon.com and a B+ at Entertainment Weekly.